danlo/functional_interactor/README.md

 gem "functional_interactor", "~> 0.0.1"
 ```

 This implementation is meant to be used with the [Kase](https://github.com/lasseebert/kase) gem.
+This
+is also an experiment -- some of the ideas such as generic interactors are somethign we (Legal.io engineering)
+is trying due to the sheer complexity of our code base.
+The examples we have in the advanced usage section
+can use a lot of improvement.

 ## What is an Interactor?